 An online live public information meeting will be held on Wednesday, October 21, 2020, beginning at 6:30 p.m. using Microsoft Teams Live Event.
 At this meeting, presentations will be given about the proposal with municipal staff and the applicant in attendance to answer questions and receive feedback.

 Visit Shape Your City Halifax for more information on participating in this meeting.

 Akoma is currently proceeding with Phase 1.1 of the project, which is to amend the planning policies to allow the transformative use of the former home building for commercial and community uses.
 This phase of the project is currently at the review team stage of the process where the request is reviewed by internal municipal staff from Planning, Development Engineering (including Traffic Services), Building Standards, Civic Addressing, Subdivision and Development, and Heritage Planning.
 External agencies also reviewing the application submission include Halifax Water, NS Power and NS Environment.

 Documents Submitted for Evaluation

 The applicant has submitted plans and studies required by municipal staff to properly evaluate the application.
-The relevant documents are linked below but these documents may alternatively be provided either by email or regular mail by making this request to the planner listed below.
+View the plans and documents submitted by the applicant in support of their proposal.